Part 2 in a series of tutorials on value investing: Putting theory into practice. How we might begin to value an old time general store.

 In part 1 of this series, I explained my basic value investing philosophy.
 When I buy a stock, I like to think of myself as buying the whole company, not just a small piece of it.
 I like to buy with a long-term outlook, mentally prepared to hold on to this investment through thick and thin.
 Finally, and most importantly, I only buy companies that are trading at a big discount to their fair value.

 This is where things get slippery.
 Fair value is an opinion, not a fact.
 Ask 10 different value investors what the fair value of a company is and you will get 10 different answers.
 Having said that, the approach I use has led me to outperform the market by a wide margin over a long period of time.
 After owning hundreds of different stocks over the years, I can report that my estimate of a company’s fair value often seems to be pretty close to where the share price eventually winds up.
-Here then, is how I begin to approach the difficult challenge of assessing a company’s fair value…
+Here then, is how I begin to approach the challenge of assessing a company’s fair value…

 Case Study: The Local General Store